Talking to God

 Talking to God is a 2020 independent comedy-drama film which follows a woman's journey to faith.
 Filmed in New York and Uman, Ukraine, it was written and directed by Maya Batash.
-The film is partially based on her own experience of travelling to Uman and partially on a story by the 18th-century sage Nachman of Breslov.
+The film is partially based on her own experience of traveling to Uman and partially on a story by the 18th-century sage Nachman of Breslov.

 Plot

 Rebecca cannot sleep and feels her life is going nowhere.
 She travels to Uman, Ukraine for a spiritual awakening.
 There she finds like-minded women who humorously and dramatically recount their life struggles.
 The film morphs into a modern version of the Nachman of Breslov story of "The Fixer" about a poor man who nevertheless is always happy.

 A wealthy and ill-tempered movie mogul (Sean Haberle) vows to find the secret of the Fixer's (Zebedee Row) happiness and tries to ruin his life.
 Yet both he and Rebecca find that the true source of happiness is from within and by connecting to a higher power, not from material wealth or success.